All Products

 Procedure

 • Create a sync task in the AnalyticDB for MySQL console: This method supports importing SLS data from other Alibaba Cloud accounts.
-You must first create an SLS data source and then create a data link based on the data source.
+You must create an SLS data source and then create a data link based on the data source.

 1. Log on to the Simple Log Service console.